Forgiveness

 This is an old hurt.
 You may hold it or let it go.
 It is an ancient hurt with roots buried in the beginning of time.
 You may carry it until the new light dawns, or you may release it into the custody of Mother Earth.
 The choice is yours, and the result will be the same.
 We have crossed the threshold into awakening.

-I had become attached to a pain that my inner child mistook for love.
+I had become attached, if not addicted to a pain my inner child mistook for love.
 It was time to hold myself in my own arms.
 It was time to let go.
 As I did, I discovered that letting go is a process – two steps forward, one step back – the human condition.
-At times, my mind wants to refute that the pain I continue to feel is of my own making.
+At times my mind wants to refute that the pain I continue to feel is of my own making.
 Yet my heart recognizes this as truth.
+Everyone we encounter in life serves as a mirror, reflecting that which we don’t want to see within ourselves as well as the lessons we need to learn.

 “The emotion that can break your heart is sometimes the very one that heals it.” –Nicholas Sparks, At First Sight